 Black Cohosh for Fertility

-Black Cohosh for Fertility has long been used for centuries to help with female reproductive issues.
-More recently, the Black Cohosh fertility link is due to a possible Clomid alternative & to a PCOS remedy.
-Read on to learn about the herb Black Cohosh & how it can be used to treat infertility & women’s issues.
-Here’s a look at Black Cohosh as a natural herbal fertility treatment.
+Black Cohosh has been used for centuries to help with infertility and female reproductive issues.
+More recently, the Black Cohosh fertility link is due to it being a possible Clomid alternative & also being linked to improve the effectiveness of Clomid as well as black cohosh being used as a PCOS remedy.
+Black Cohosh is widely used as a natural herbal fertility treatment.
+Read on to learn more about the Black Cohosh herb & how it can be used to treat infertility & women’s issues.

 What is Black Cohosh?

 Black Cohosh is derived from a plant root & goes by the Latin name Actaea Racemosa.
-This herbal extract has been used for centuries as an ayurvedic medicinal by Native American Indians.
-They introduced Black Cohosh for fertility to Europeans.
+The herbal extract has been used for centuries as an ayurvedic medicinal by Native American Indians.
+They historically introduced Europeans to Black Cohosh for fertility boosting effects.

-Black Cohosh for Fertility: What Does It Do?
+Black Cohosh for Fertility: What Does It Do to help?

 What Are The Benefits of Black Cohosh for Fertility?